ajgifford/keepwatching-api-server/resources/movies.md

 ### Get Recent and Upcoming Movies

 Retrieves both recent and upcoming movie releases for a specific profile.
+Recent movies returns up to six (6) movies released within the last 60 days.
+Upcoming movies returns up to six (6) movies set to be released in the next 60 days.

 **Endpoint:** `GET /profiles/{profileId}/movies/recentUpcoming`